The office of disability support services delivers services designed to assist students in full participation in college life.

 Services can be accessed when a student provides the Director of Disability Support Services with documentation from a certified professional (e.g. director of special education, audiologist, psychologist, licensed counselor, physician) that describes the specific disability and the accommodations needed.

-- Be sent directly to the Director of Disability Support Services
+This information must be sent directly to the Director of Disability Support Services.
+Recent documentation is preferred whenever possible.

 - Designated parking areas equipped with curb cuts and ramps located close to classroom buildings and residence halls